puppybits/Truth-News/svvdtjnhsa.md

 force news only to be recorded as it goes public.
 No retro active updates.
 7. The author will request a news organization to be the validator.
 Each news organization will be responsible for their own internal process to validate each report is factual.
-A recommended place to start is to have a handful of devices behind psychical barriers and for it to be offline when not in use as well as no access to anything other than the blockchain.
+A recommended startplace to start is to have a handful of devices behind psychical barriers and for it to be offline when not in use as well as no access to anything other than the blockchain.
 Only a few agents inside the news organization